axiomabsolute/cs410-information-retrieval/README.md

-# Fuzzy Information Retrieval for Musical Scores (FIRMS)
+# Fuzzy Information Retrieval for Musical Scores (Firms)

-FIRMS is an IR system designed for performing fuzzy searches against a corpus of musical scores.
-Users provide snippets of a musical work using a common digital music representation (e.g. MusicXML) and FIRMS compares it against a corpus of pre-indexed musical scores to efficiently rank and return results.
-The retrieval process is "fuzzy" because FIRMS is designed to be resilient against several common sources of transcription error, from simple typos, to aural rythmic ambiguity and key transposition.
+Firms is an IR system designed for performing fuzzy searches against a corpus of musical scores.
+Users provide snippets of a musical work using a common digital music representation (e.g. MusicXML) and Firms compares it against a corpus of pre-indexed musical scores to efficiently rank and return results.
+The retrieval process is "fuzzy" because Firms is designed to be resilient against several common sources of transcription error, from simple typos, to aural rythmic ambiguity and key transposition.

 ## Setup

+Firms is hosted on the Python Package Index (Pypi) and can be installed along with all required dependencies with the `pip` command:

+> `pip install firms`

+## Setup - Manual
-FIRMS can be set up manually by installing the following dependencies along with *Python 3.6+*:
+Firms can be set up manually by installing the following dependencies along with *Python 3.6+*:

 * music21
 * tabulate